 NOTES: Percentages on the vertical axis represent the enrollment in each sector as a percentage of total enrollments.
 Four-year institutions include only those where more than 50% of degrees/certificates awarded are bachelor’s degree or higher.
 Percentages may not sum to 100 because of rounding.

 SOURCES: NCES, IPEDS Fall Enrollment data, 2000, 2010, 2015, and 2017; calculations by the authors.

-- All of the students reported in Figure 21 were enrolled in degree-granting institutions that participate in federal student aid programs.
+- The students reported in Figure 21 are only those who enrolled in degree-granting institutions that participate in federal student aid programs.
 In the late 2000s, about 600,000 to 800,000 students were enrolled in for-profit institutions that do not participate in these programs.
-(S. Cellini and C. Golden, “Does Federal Student Aid Raise Tuition?
+(S. Cellini and C. Goldin, “Does Federal Student Aid Raise Tuition?
 New Evidence on For-Profit Colleges,” American Economic Journal: Economic Policy, November 2014)

 - Students enrolled in non-degree-granting institutions, not included in Figure 21, may be eligible for federal student aid if they are working toward certificates at accredited institutions.
 Some students enrolled in degree-granting institutions are not eligible for federal student aid because they are enrolled in non-credit-bearing programs.

 - Some colleges offer both two-year and four-year degrees.
 In Figure 21, four-year colleges are defined as institutions where bachelor’s degrees constitute more than half of all degrees awarded.
 Reclassifying colleges that offer any bachelor’s degrees as four-year institutions would increase the percentage of total postsecondary enrollments in public four-year colleges from 39% to 45%.